-- iv.
-Notify FOX-M Logistics (LOGS) personnel as to the spill response kit items which were used and require replacement.
-Items will be restocked in accordance with existing supply procedures. - d) If the POL/water ratio is higher, more than 25% POL, or the volume of mixture is higher, more than 800 L, a fuel/water separator is to be used. - e) If the POL/water mixture must be stored until separation can be conducted, each drum is to be marked as to its contents with permanent marker or spray paint as follows: "<substance>/water mixture, <site>, <date>".
-The drums are also to be labeled and shipped as flammable liquids, as per Transportation of Dangerous Goods (TDG) requirements. - i.
-Pump or pour POL/water mixture from drums into separator.
-Separation activities are to be conducted on site property, a minimum of 30 m (100 ft) from any water bodies, and 15 m from structures, tanks, or piping. - ii.
-Follow instructions for use included with the separator unit.
-Designs may vary but most separators are based on separation of the mixture into layers due to differences in fluid density.
-Water, being "heavier" than POL products, sinks to the bottom and can then be drained off. - iii.
+- iii.
 Slowly drain water from separator, straining it through hydrophobic sorbent material to remove any POL residue prior to discharge.
 To maximize contact with the surface of the sorbent, coil socks/booms of hydrophobic sorbent material in a drum funnel set over a clean drum, and slowly pour the mixture over the coils.
-The strained water is to be captured into drums and handled according to EPP section 5-XV - Storage and Tracking of Waste Hazmat.
-The Environmental Services Supervisor will decide the appropriate means of disposal on a case-by case basis.
+The strained water is to be captured into drums and handled according to section 5-XV - Storage and Tracking of Waste Hazmat.
+The Supervisor, Environmental Services will decide the appropriate means of disposal on a case-by case basis.
 Straining activities are to take place at least 30 m (100 ft) from any water body.
 Dispose of used sorbent as discussed in Used Sorbent Materials, above. - iv.
 Drain recovered POL into 205 L (45 gal) drum(s).
-Each drum is to be marked as to its contents with permanent marker or spray paint as follows: "Recovered <substance>, <site>, <date>". - f) If 200 L or more of POL are recovered, the fuel is to be filtered. - g) Once dewatered and filtered, the fuel is transferred to the vehicle refueller tank.
-Recovered fuel must not be placed in PGS or aviation fuel tanks. - h) Rinse drums with water three times and strain rinse water through hydrophobic sorbent material.
-The rinseate is to be captured in a drum(s) and handled according to EPP section 5-XV - Storage and Tracking of Waste Hazmat.
-The Environmental Services Supervisor will decide the appropriate means of disposal on a case-by case basis.
+Each drum is to be marked as to its contents with permanent marker or spray paint as follows: "Recovered <substance>, <site>, <date>". - f) If 200 L or more of POL were recovered, the fuel is to be taken to the LSS or LRR for treatment using the site's filter units.
+If the spill has occurred at an SRR, the drums are to be transported to the base LRR or LSS by the ERT upon their departure.
+If space on the helicopter does not permit immediate removal, marked drums are to be stored in the TSB.
+The drums must be transported to the LSS or LRR within 4 months.
+Drums of recovered fuel are to be labeled and shipped as flammable liquids as per Transportation of Dangerous Goods (TDG) requirements. - g) Once dewatered and filtered, the fuel is transferred to the vehicle refueller tank.
+Recovered fuel must not be placed in PGS or aviation fuel tanks. - h) Return drum(s) to LRR/LSS.
+Rinse drums with water three times and strain rinse water through hydrophobic sorbent material.
+The rinseate is to be captured in a drum(s) and handled according to section 5-XV - Storage and Tracking of Waste Hazmat.
+The Supervisor, Environmental Services will decide the appropriate means of disposal on a case-by case basis.
 Set drums upside down, allow to drain/air dry, remove or block out markings, and return to stockpile.
 Rinsing activities are to take place at least 30 m (100 ft) from any water body.
-Dispose of used sorbent as discussed Used Sorbent Materials above.

-- i) Notify FOX-M Logistics (LOGS) personnel as to the spill response kit items which were used and require replacement.
+Dispose of used sorbent as discussed Used Sorbent Materials, above. - i) Notify LSS LOGS personnel as to the spill response kit items which were used and require replacement.
 Items will be restocked in accordance with existing supply procedures.